Welcome to the anti-trans outrage factory

 When I first wrote “Anatomy of a moral panic” in February 2024, I had only a faint glimmer of what was to come.
 While I knew that as a country we were on the precipice of authoritarianism, I was assured that my great fear that this would accelerate during the upcoming election — with propaganda about trans people ultimately forming a primary rhetorical cudgel for fascism, was an overreaction.
 I was also assured he wasn’t going to win or that it wouldn’t make a difference.

 But the astronomical rise in stories about trans people that I’d collected over the previous year told a different story.
-This massive, messy dataset was brimming with increasingly vile discussions that only seemed to metastasize with time.
+This massive, messy dataset was brimming with increasingly vile headlines that only seemed to metastasize with time.
 2023 was nothing compared to 2024, and 2025 showed no signs of slowing down.
 Two years later we know how the story turns out.
 Our annihilation has become a central organizing principle of the Republican Party.

 Every time I think I’ve scratched the surface of what I’ve come to call “the outrage factory”, I lose an entire weekend combing through stacks of awfulness that takes a whole bank of monitors to see.
 The following are my newest notes as I try and make sense of how we got to where we are.
 How they manufactured the illusion of a dangerous all-powerful enemy out of a tiny demographic with no political influence, financial resources, nor social capital.